TheGreatSea/FirstHTMLPage/README.md

 <h1>
-    This repository's pupose is to learn how to setup a ne git repo
+    This repository's pupose is to learn how to setup a new git repo
 </h1>

 <ol>